 Recently, Paul Shrader of the Taxi driver fame has spoken out what he thinks about the state of film.
 More specifically, he pointed out that Film as a storytelling medium is no longer culturally relevant.
 What Paul means by Film is the iconoclastic cinema made in the US in the 70s or the tradition of the intellectual European cinema.
 Simply put, Cinema as a work of Art.

-I do believe a lot of what he is saying is right.
-And I would like to take a closer look at the impact the social media has had on the movie going public, the entropy of the intellectual cinema due to the market forces and the perpetual problem of monetization of a work of art that cinema should be.
+I would like to take a closer look at the impact the social media has had on the movie going public, the entropy of the intellectual cinema due to the market forces and the perpetual problem of monetization of a work of art that cinema should be.

 And where is the story/cinema auteur in all of this?
 Is there a future for us, or will we be facing ever harder times with a steadily diminishing public.